The most important part of a successful content rollout is creating a detailed plan to produce and publish the content. Websites that rely on a...

 There are many tools out there that are made specifically to help you with the keyword research process.
 While we won't be able to cover each one, we will go over a few of the most popular and useful platforms.

 The first is Google Keyword Planner.
 This option is the most reliable because all of the keyword data comes directly from Google so it is reasonably accurate (you can learn about the intricacies of keyword search volume and sampling here).
 The two main functions of this tool are to help you discover new keywords and to get search volume and forecast metrics.

 We're only a little biased, but our free Scout Suggest keyword generator is another helpful and convenient tool.
 This tool is unique because it allows you to perform keyword research across a wide variety of platforms, and helps you to group that research quickly into keyword types that you can target.

-If you are willing to invest money in a keyword research tool and are looking to focus on your competition, SEMrush is a good option.
-This tool allows you to visit a competitor's website and see the exact keywords they are ranking for.
+If you are willing to invest money in a keyword research tool and are looking to focus on your competition, SEO Scout is a good option.
+This tool allows you to visit a competitor's website and spy on the exact keywords they are ranking for.
 Using this information, you could easily steal competitor keywords or identify gaps in their strategy where you could potentially rank.